 When conducted with children, FGDs are usually paired with participatory and creative activities.
 For example, during FGDs conducted by Save the Children in Kabul, Afghanistan, while facilitators gathered children's views on their daily lives and experiences, 'body mapping' (See Tool 9) was integrated as well.
-See () 'The Children of Kabul: Discussions with Afghan families' (2010).
+See () 'The Children of Kabul: Discussions with Afghan families' (2003).

+- 1. Generating an idea

+- 2. Building partnerships

+- 3. Fundina

+- 4. Researching local context and needs

-- 5. Translating children's ideas into design solutions - 6.
-Selecting the intervention location - 7.
-Choosing materials, skills and technologies - 8.
-Technical design - B Procurement and building - C Post building, impact, and sustainability
+- 5. Translating children's ideas into design solutions

+- 6. Selecting the intervention location

+- 7. Choosing materials, skills and technologies

+- 8. Technical design

+- B Procurement and building

+- Post building, impact, and sustainability

-Investing time in getting to know the community, including the children
+Investing time in aettina to know the community. including the children